okta/okta-spring-boot/README.md

 ## Proxy

-If you're running your application (with this okta-spring-boot dependency) from behind a network proxy, you could add JVM args to your application like below:
+If you're running your application (with this okta-spring-boot dependency) from behind a network proxy, you could add JVM args to your application like:

 ```bash
 -Dhttps.proxyHost=host